qdrant/landing_page/qdrant-landing/content/documentation/tutorials/retrieval-quality.md

 Semantic search pipelines rely heavily on the quality of the embeddings they use.
 If your model cannot properly represent input data, similar objects might be far apart in the vector space, leading to poor search results.
 Another critical component that affects search quality is the Approximate Nearest Neighbor (ANN) algorithm itself.

-Qdrant harnesses the power of ANN algorithms to handle massive datasets efficiently.
+Qdrant harnesses the power of ANN algor "ithms to handle massive datasets efficiently.
 As your dataset grows, exact k-Nearest Neighbors (kNN) search starts to suffer in performance due to the increased computational time required to compute distances between the query and every point in the dataset.
 This makes exact kNN impractical for large-scale applications.
 ANN algorithms like HNSW provide a significant advantage by approximating the nearest neighbors, allowing you to perform fast and scalable searches over large volumes of data.

 While ANN algorithms are faster, they may return approximate results, which can impact search quality.
 It's important to measure the retrieval quality of the ANN algorithm compared to the kNN algorithm to ensure it approximates the exact search effectively.